betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/FAQ.md

   * The runner-style requires to split the information into two pieces: the definition of the death test itself, and the specification for the runner on how to run the death test and what to expect.
 The death test would be written in C++, while the runner spec may or may not be.
 A user needs to carefully keep the two in sync. `ASSERT_DEATH(statement, expected_message)` specifies all necessary information in one place, in one language, without boilerplate code.
 It is very declarative.
   * `ASSERT_DEATH` has a similar syntax and error-reporting semantics as other Google Test assertions, and thus is easy to learn.
   * `ASSERT_DEATH` can be mixed with other assertions and other logic at your will.
-You are not limited to one death test per test method.
+You are not limited to one death test per test strategy.
 For example, you can write something like:
 ``` cpp
     if (FooCondition()) {
       ASSERT_DEATH(Bar(), "blah");